E-ARK-Software/earkweb/docs/user_guide_remotetask.md

     (InteractiveConsole)
     >>>

-In the Django shell, the `DefaultTaskContext` must first be imported to subsequently allow defining parameters for the desired task execution:
+In the Django shell, it is necessary to import the `DefaultTaskContext` class to be able to define parameters for the desired task execution:

     >>> from workers.default_task_context import DefaultTaskContext
     >>> dtc = DefaultTaskContext("fd6ab39e-8355-42ec-a2dc-bc4b1d9c1fd2", "/var/data/earkweb/work/fd6ab39e-8355-42ec-a2dc-bc4b1d9c1fd2", "SomeTaskImplementation", None, {}, None)